specialized806/microsoft-365-docs/microsoft-365/syntex/autofill-overview.md

         - Evaluated test cases with harmful content, and questions prompting the model to answer something it shouldn’t.
 For example, “Summarize the content in the document.”

-    - Evaluation: Followed Microsoft curated risk and safety metrics instructions, which is provided in Microsoft Azure AI Studio, to measure the results using LLM (in this case GPT-4 Turbo) from four aspects: self-harm-related content, hateful and unfair content, violent content, and sexual content.
+    - Evaluation: Followed Microsoft curated risk and safety metrics instructions, which is provided in Microsoft Azure AI Foundry portal, to measure the results using LLM (in this case GPT-4 Turbo) from four aspects: self-harm-related content, hateful and unfair content, violent content, and sexual content.

         The evaluation rated the inputs and outputs 0-7, scaling from the least harmful to the most severe level.